-tion of the United States Army held its raffle drawing at the Robinson Barracks Shopping Center on Saturday, Dec.
+The Stuttgart Chapter of the Association of the United States Army held its raffle drawing at the Robinson Barracks Shopping Center on Saturday, Dec.
 17.

 The grand prize of a new Honda automobile was awarded to Michael Chang of Alpha company, 4 Bn, 16th infantry, Goeppingen Military Community.
 Second prize, a round trip to the U.S. or \$2,000 cash, was awarded to J.A.
 Peck of the Moehringen-Degerloch subcommunity of the Greater Stuttgart Military Community.
 Lawrence Hansbro of the Bad Cannstatt-Zuffenhausen subcommunity of GSMC was the recipient of third prize, a \$1000 U.S. savings bond.